-Validate your European Patent in Spain
+Validate Your European Patent in Spain

 If you want your European patent to be enforceable in Spain, you must do so by validating the European patents in Spain after grant.
 Spain is not part of the Unitary Patent system, so validation of the European patents in Spain is the only way to obtain patent protection in Spain when there is a granted European patent.